| Title: | Simple and Configurable Tables in 'HTML', 'LaTeX', 'Markdown', 'Word', 'PNG', 'PDF', and 'Typst' Formats |

 i |

-Numeric vector, logical matrix, or string..
+Numeric vector, logical matrix, string, or unquoted expression.

 |